-5.3 Innovations Logistics Park, Romania
+5.1 Innovations Logistics Park, Romania

 The park incorporates approximately 8.470 sqm of multipurpose warehousing space, 6.395 sqm of cold storage and 1.705 sqm of office space.
 It is located in the area of Clinceni, south west of Bucharest center, 200m from the city's ring road and 6km from Bucharest-Pitesti (A1) highway.
-It's construction was completed in 2008 and was tenant specific.
+Its construction was completed in 2008 and was tenant specific.
 It comprises four separate warehouses, two of which offer cold storage.

-As at the year end the terminal was 80% leased.
+As at the year end the terminal was 82% leased.
 Anchor tenant with 46% is Favorit Business Srl, a large Romanian logistics operator, which accommodates in the terminal their new business line which involves as end user Carrefour.
-Following recent relevant agreement, Favorit's leases extended until 2026.
-Since 2019 the Company signs also short term lease agreements for ambient storage space with Mondelez Srl, one of the fastest growing regional food companies.
+Following last relevant agreement, Favorit's leases extended until 2026.
+During 2023, the Company signed a new lease agreement with Baustoff + Metall for 3.000 sq m ambient storage space plus office space.